wavefrontHQ/docs/pages/doc/logging_proxy_configurations.md

         logServerIngestionURL
       </td>
       <td markdown="span">
-        The URL you use to send data to Aria Operations for Logs.
+        The URL you use to send data to Operations for Logs.
       </td>
     </tr>
     <tr>